sanjaysinghalk/apnacollege/README.md

 # apnacollege
-this is my first repositery
+this is my first git repositery